iBz-04/Seeker-o1/docs/architecture_overview.md

 ## Data Flow

-The following diagram illustrates the flow of data through the Anus AI system:
+The following diagram illustrates the flow of data through the seeker-o1 AI system:

 ```
 ┌──────────┐     ┌───────────────┐     ┌─────────────┐